Slhttnunlu/Slhttnunlu/README.md

 - 🔭 I’m currently working on AWS & DevOps

-- 🌱 I am eager to learn cloud computing and devops tools

-- ⚡ I especially like to use kubernetes and jenkins tools

 <p align=center><samp>📫 How to reach me: <a href="selahattinunlu@hotmail.com">mail</a> | <a href="https://www.linkedin.com/in/selahattin-unlu/" target="_blank">linkedin</a> | <a href="https://slhttnunlu.github.io" target="_blank">github.io</a></samp></p>

 <hr>